boolean-uk/ood-gilded-rose-challenge/domain-model.md

 ### Methods
-isValidQuality():  The Quality of an item is never negative and is never more than 50 updateAgedBrie(): increase the item's quality by 1, after sellIn <= 0 it increase quality by 2 updateSulfuras(): the quality is always 80, sellIn is always fixed updateBackstage(): it increases in quality as its SellIn value approaches.
+isValidQuality():  The Quality of an item is never negative and is never more than 50 updateAgedBrie(): increase the item's quality by 1, after sellIn <= 0 it increase quality by 2 updateBackstage(): it increases in quality as its SellIn value approaches.
    Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less Quality drops to 0 after the concert decreaseQuality(): decrease the item's quality by 1